johnathanvman/F6/index.md

 							if(map[party.y][party.x].units[Entry].Name == "Wolf Queen"){
 								stats = "The queen laughs as she shoves me to the ground.
 I try to get up, but she slams a paw onto my back.
 She presses down hard and I struggle for breath.
 Once she's had her fun, she grabs my calves and starts eating.
 I can only watch as I slowly slides further inside.
 She fondles my balls for a moment before swallowing the rest of me down.
 I lay in the pool of rising fluids while listening to her monolog about how superiour she is to me."+ choose([" My dissolving body slumps deeper into the acids, ending my journey before it ever really started."," My dissolving body slips further into the acids.
 As I start to fade, I think back fondly of the little hut I woke up in, and wonder what kind of life I would have lived if I had just stayed there."])
+							}else if(map[party.y][party.x].units[Entry].Name == "Harpy Queen"){
+								stats = "The queen flings her crown at me, making contact with my skull!"+ choose([" I fall to the ground, and she quickly swallows me down."," Before I hit the ground, she scoops me into the air and gobbles me up from a chandelier."," While I'm stunned, she lands and quickly swallows me down."])+ choose([" My senses return too late, and I thrash around her belly until tiring."," She laughs as I struggle to keep my head above her acids, my efforts are short lived and soon the lack of air forces me to stop."])+ choose([" My dissolving body slumps deeper into the acids, ending my journey before it ever really started."," My dissolving body slips further into the acids.
+As I start to fade, I think back fondly of the little hut I woke up in, and wonder what kind of life I would have lived if I had just stayed there."])
 							}else if(map[party.y][party.x].units[Entry].Tags[0] == "Wolfgirl"){
 								stats = "The wolf laughs as she shoves me to the ground.
 I try to get up, but she slams a paw onto my back.
 She presses down hard and I struggle for breath.
 Once she's had her fun, she shoves my head into her mouth.
 My back contorts awkwardly as she peels me away from the ground."+ choose([" When I'm halfway devoured, her tongue plays with my shaft until she gets bored and swallows the rest of me.
 I struggle inside as fluids start to fill the cramped chamber.
 I fade out as the acids rise above my head."," When I'm halfway devoured, her tongue plays with my shaft until I cum.
 She enjoys the flavor of my seed for a moment before gulping the rest of me down.
 I thank her for getting me off before I pass out."])